Pan Yue (politician): Political positions

 Pan is a believer in the concept of ecological civilization and ecological socialism.
 From a Marxist perspective, the dynamics of capitalism are seen as the driving force behind global ecological devastation and minimal efforts to avert it.
 Pan reaffirmed these beliefs in 2016 when as acting vice-minister of China's State Environmental Protection Administration he proclaimed that Marxist theory should be used to combat lifestyles that threaten ecological civilization, and that socialism was more likely to provide the necessary motivation and security to an ecological civilization to occur.
 Pan has enjoyed much intellectual support in this position from many others including Huan Qingzhi from the Research Institute of Marxism, Peking University; Pan Jiahua, director of the Institute for Urban and Environmental Studies at the Chinese Academy of Social Sciences, and Lu Feng from Tsinghua University.

 During his time as vice-minister of environmental protection from 2008 to 2015, Pan noted that local and provincial governments often subverted environmental laws and openly protected their biggest corporate polluters.
 Pan went on to say that China's rapid GDP growth was copied off of western models and as a result, the environmental issues that occurred in Europe during their 100 years of GDP growth have been condensed down to 20 in China.
 Pan stated that "While becoming the world leader in GDP growth and foreign investment, we have also become the world's number one consumer of coal, oil, and steel – and the largest producer of CO2 and chemical oxygen demand (COD) emissions."

+Under Pan's direction of the NEAC, calls for "ethnic fusion" of all non-Han ethnic minorities became louder.
+Pan is a critic of what he calls "Western multicultural theories."

+In 2024, the Pan-edited textbook An Introduction to the Community of the Zhonghua Race (中华民族共同体概论) was rolled out and made compulsory for all university students in the country.
+The textbook advocates for further integration of the country's ethnic minorities and criticizes prior policies of "ethnic minority exceptionalism."

 Personal life

 Pan Yue is a lover of the liberal arts and a known poet.
 Yue has published "Selected Poems of Pan Yue", and a personal essay titled "Holding Up the Grassland".
 He holds a doctorate in history and is an associate researcher.
 He was formerly married to Liu Chaoying, the daughter of General Liu Huaqing who was a former vice-chairman of the Central Military Commission.
 His former wife Liu Chaoying was at the center of the 1996 United States campaign finance controversy in which there was an alleged effort by China to influence domestic American politics.
 Friends have described Pan as different from the standard politicians calling him an informal and unstuffy figure who is imaginative and determined.
+Liu and Pan have a son, and the daughter-in-law named Elizabeth “Betsy” Jelena Wang.